johnroutledge/milestone-project-4/README.md

 - Codepen.io  for the animated nav link hover underline.
 - Kevin Powell's YouTube channel for the about section's fade-in text effect.
 - Haritha Computers & Technology YouTube Channel for the changing banner text effect.
+- Julio Codes YouTube channel for Sticky Nav after scroll.
+- Jenny Malone's Boho Living MS4 project for the basics of the blog app.
+- Gomathi Shankar's Bubbles MS4 project for the basics of the contact app.

 **Acknowledgements**